zamdevio/mdviewer/README.md

 - **Syntax Highlighting**: Automatic language detection for code blocks
 - **Theme Switching**: Toggle between light and dark modes
 - **Share & Collaborate**: Generate shareable links for your markdown content
+- **Search Shared Content**: Search for shared markdown by ID or URL
+- **Fork Shared Content**: Import shared markdown into your editor

 ---